 - Official high school or GED transcript and/or official college transcripts from all college attended in the past to the Admission Office (see General Admission Requirements.)

-- Valid TEAS test scores comparable to the Associate Degree level.
+- Valid placement test scores comparable to the Associate Degree level detailed inside program application.

 - Must be identified as program ready for the Dental Hygiene Program.
 The Dental Hygiene Program is competitive.
-All students who are not accepted into the program must reapply by completing a new Program Ready Form.
+All students who are not accepted into the program must reapply.

 - Must take and pass placement test scores for program admission.

-- After successful completion of the Healthcare Science program curriculum and to meet all eligibility requirements for the Dental Hygiene Program but not limited to, the student must achieve a minimum grade of B in BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, BIOL 2117, BIOL 2117L, and MATH 1111.
+- After successful completion of the Healthcare Science program curriculum and to meet all eligibility requirements for the Dental Hygiene Program but not limited to, the student must achieve a minimum grade of B.

 - Dental Hygiene curriculum occupational courses will not be considered for transfer credit.

-- After successful completion of the Healthcare Science program curriculum and to meet eligibility for the Dental Hygiene Program, the student must achieve a minimum, overall cumulative CGPA of 3.0.
+- After successful completion of the program curriculum and to meet eligibility for the Dental Hygiene Program, the student must achieve a minimum, overall cumulative CGPA of 3.0.

 - If a student changes his/her declared major from Dental Hygiene to a different diploma or degree program, and then back to Dental Hygiene, the latest program application date will be used when determining placement.